-This recent change in policy differs from the 2006 review procedures where the FDA had a “first in, first reviewed” approach.
-Now, they aim to prioritise abbreviated new drug applications (ANDAs) so that consumers can have better access to generic, life saving drugs.
+This recent change in policy differs from the 2006 review procedures where the FDA had a “first-in, first reviewed” approach.
+Now, they aim to prioritize abbreviated new drug applications (ANDAs) so that consumers can have better access to generic, life-saving drugs.

 If an ANDA, amendment, or supplement meets any of the prioritization requirements, they are eligible for priority review, where they receive shorter goal dates or get an expedited review.

 - Submissions must not have more than three approved drug products listed in the “Orange Book” (Approved Drug Products with Therapeutic Equivalence Evaluations), and they must also not have any blocking patents

 - Submissions that would mitigate, resolve, or prevent drug shortages

 - Those in special review programs (such as the President’s AIDS relief program)

 - Submissions that are subject to legal requirements or mandates